 - The "flu shot" - an inactivated vaccine (containing killed virus) that is given with a needle, usually in the arm.
 The flu shot is approved for use in people older than 6 months, including healthy people and people with chronic medical conditions.

 Yearly flu vaccination should begin in September, or as soon as vaccine is available, and continue throughout the flu season which can last as late as May.
 This is because the timing and duration of flu seasons vary.
-While flu season can begin as early as October, most of the time seasonal flu activity peaks in January, February or later.

 All persons aged 6 months and older are recommended for annual vaccination, with rare exception.